 - OK – saves the data from the editor in the current row, and closes the editor popup.

 - Right top “X” button is equal to “Cancel” – this discards all unsaved changes and closes the popup

 When you click “Save” or “OK“, data is first validated and then sent to MySQL engine.
 If the data is invalid, or MySQL returns an error, you will see an error message which tells you which field is problematic and what you need to change.

 While the data saving is in progress, you will see an overlay indicating that the process is going on in the background.
 If the data is sent correctly, you will see a success message.

 Please read the next documentation section to see full details on how to configure columns in the editable table correctly.

 - Only one MySQL table can be edited at a time.
-Queries from multiple tables with joins cannot be used as an editable feature, since SQL UPDATE and INSERT statements are generated automatically, and there currenlty is no way to update multiple tables – but this problem is being investigated and pursued.
+Queries from multiple tables with joins cannot be used as an editable feature, since SQL UPDATE and INSERT statements are generated automatically, and there currently is no way to update multiple tables – but this problem is being investigated and pursued.

 - Only MySQL tables or tables created with “Create a table manually” and “Create a table by importing data from data source” options of “Create a Table” page can be edited.